Sony A6000 Review – a Modern Classic in 2020? // Casual Photophile

 Exploring the future possibilities of affective computing in our society through short fiction.

 Editor of The Disconnect, an offline-only digital magazine of commentary, fiction, and poetry with a mission to change the way people consume modern media.
 Each issue forces you to disconnect from the internet, allowing you to focus on the words and ideas in front of you without constant distractions and relentless advertisements.
-Our work has been featured in Columbia Journalism Review, Fast Company, Media Voices Podcast, and Lifehacker.
+Our work has been featured in Nautilus, Columbia Journalism Review, Fast Company, Media Voices Podcast, and Lifehacker.

 Founding Editor of Digital Culturist, a tech-culture magazine whose mission is to observe the digital age through the eyes of those who created it.
 Publishing analytical, informed stories, essays, and poems focused on the internet, technology, and how they affect human behavior, psychology, and social culture.